bowman2001/perplex/README.md

 ![GitHub closed issues](https://img.shields.io/github/issues-closed/bowman2001/perplex?color=green)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=bowman2001_perplex&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=bowman2001_perplex)

-# Perplex Theme
+# Perplex Theme for Hugo

-Perplex is a Markdown documentation and multi-purpose theme for Hugo (extended version for WEBP).
-No other software is required to start with a new project.
+This documentation and multi-purpose theme focuses on good legibility by providing a detailed rich layout.
+It’s highly optimized for speed by self-hosting resources.
+No other software is required to start a new project.

 [**The documentation**][doc] is also the **demonstration site**.
 If you want to get started right away visit the [workflow introduction][intro].